- Nirusha Pahladi ANutr

 A portion about the size of your fist is an appropriate mealtime portion of carbohydrate-containing foods.
 This can then be adjusted depending on your activity levels.

 Dietary fibre is a type of carbohydrate that the body digests slowly.
-It occurs naturally in fruits, vegetables, nuts, seeds, beans, and whole grains.
+It is naturally found in fruits, vegetables, nuts, seeds, beans and whole grains.
 Fibre rich foods promote digestive health by boosting regular bowel movements, weight loss, lowers blood sugar and cholesterol, and may help reduce a person’s calorie intake.
 In the UK, nutritionists recommend intakes of at least 30 grams (g) of dietary fibre per day.

 It is advisable to select carbohydrate foods high in dietary fibre, including whole-grain breads and cereals, legumes, vegetables, and fruits, whenever possible.
 Typically, vegetables and fruits are not the most concentrated fibre sources, but these are important foods to encourage because they contribute important micronutrients.
 Similarly, milk and milk products, which contain lactose, generally do not contain fibre but these, too, are important because they contribute calcium, vitamin D, and protein to the diet.